Operations manager at Iowa DOT named agency’s new director

 Gov. Kim Reynolds said Monday she appointed Scott Marler, a 22-year veteran of the department who has worked in traffic operations, highway project development, regulatory compliance, and the natural environment.

 He began the new job on Monday.
 He succeeds Mark Lowe who was asked to resign by Reynolds in December.
-Her only reason was that she sought a change in leadership.
+She has cited her desire for a change in leadership as her only reason.

 Interim Director Stuart Anderson will return to his role as director of the Planning, Programming, & Modal Division at Iowa DOT.